• Skip to primary navigation

 • Allow these muffins to cool completely before eating them, otherwise they will be extra crumbly.

-Store these muffins in an air tight container on the counter for up to 3 days or in the fridge for up to 7 days.
+• Storage: store any leftover paleo cornbread muffins in an airtight container at room temperature for up to 3 days or in the fridge for up to 7 days.
+These muffins also freeze really well for up to 3 months in a freezer safe bag or container.

-An overhead view of paleo cornbread muffins on a wire rack.
+A batch of cornbread muffins on a serving tray.

 Can I make these into vegan cornbread muffins?